ctfs/write-ups-2015/icectf-2015/programming/null/README.md

 **Points:** 75
 **Description:**

-> We found this <a target='_blank' href='/problem-static/stage3/programming/null/flag.txt'>text file</a> and we were promised that it contained the flag, but we can't find anything.
+> We found this [text file](./flag.txt) and we were promised that it contained the flag, but we can't find anything.
 Those lying cheats!

 **Hint:**